pixlbreaker/CSC290-Attach-4/README.md

 The architecture of implementing an abstract class was then used by another group member to create the AI players.
 I also contributed to README.md by giving examples of how to extend our game.

+### Tomasz Cieslak
+I primarily contributed to the creation of the [board.py](src/board.py), as well as the refactoring of the game [gui.py](src/gui.py).
+The board class is essential in order to create and edit the game board.
+The refactoring of the GUI allowed us to more easily implement the features we plan on adding, instead of implementing all our code in one large ``` .py``` file.

+My [board.py](src/board.py) implementation allows us the ability to drop pieces, check if the game has ended and other various methods that are useful to comunicate with the game board.
+Some methods that I created include: ```drop_piece```, ```check_connected```, ```drop_piece```,  ```is_full```, etc. This class is essential in order to create a fully functional board game.

+The GUI refactoring allowed my team to better use object oriented programming, where buttons and other features can more easily be implemented.
+This refactoring split up our previous gui into 3 new class files, which now include: [gui.py](src/gui.py), [inGame.py](src/inGame.py) and [mainMenu.py](src/mainMenu.py).
+This refractoring of code is convenient since it allows us to more easily implement the features we require.

 ### Ravnit Lotay
 My role for this project concentrated primarily on the visual aspect of the game.
 I designed the initial gui in gui.py, then recieved assistance from a fellow groupmate to further developing the gui.
 Initially, I created a basic gui with a simple screen, board, and player tokens,